Fiscal Dominance Risk According to HANK

 Abstract

-This paper studies the positive and normative implications of fiscal dominance risk—the anticipated possibility of fiscal dominance—in a Heterogeneous Agent New Keynesian (HANK) framework with stochastic regime transition.
-I incorporate stochastic regime transition into a standard HANK model and compare its response to deficit‑financed transfers against a representative-agent (RANK) benchmark.
-In both models, the expectation of future fiscal dominance raises current inflation, prompting monetary tightening that increases debt‑service costs and feeds back into inflation expectations.
-In HANK, however, the resulting persistence of high public debt endogenously raises the natural rate of interest, altering output dynamics relative to RANK.
-I analytically characterize this natural‑rate channel in a simplified environment and assess its importance for the COVID stimulus in a quantitative model.
-When inflation stabilization is the primary objective, optimal monetary policy accommodates fiscal deficits by lowering the nominal rate, regardless of household heterogeneity, while the implications for the long-run real‑rate path differs across models.
+I study the positive and normative consequences of fiscal dominance risk—the anticipated possibility of fiscal dominance—in a HANK model with stochastic regime transition.
+Following a deficit-financed transfer, the expectation of future fiscal dominance raises current inflation, prompting monetary tightening that increases debt‑service costs and reinforces inflation expectations.
+The resulting persistence of elevated public debt endogenously raises the natural rate of interest, generating distinct output dynamics relative to a RANK benchmark.
+I analytically characterize this natural‑rate channel in a simplified environment and quantify its relevance for the U.S. Covid stimulus using the quantitative model.
+Normatively, when inflation stabilization is the primary objective, optimal monetary policy accommodates fiscal deficits by lowering the interest rate, regardless of household heterogeneity.
+Nonetheless, the optimal long‑run real‑rate path differs across models due to the natural-rate channel.